Newgarden wins pole for final Detroit GP on Belle Isle - NewsBreak

 Newgarden wins pole for final Detroit GP on Belle Isle

-Ericsson will start eighth Sunday, the lone IndyCar race of the weekend.
-O'Ward is fifth.

-Newgarden, meanwhile, became the seventh different pole winner through seven IndyCar qualifying sessions this season.
-He won the pole for Team Penske on the temporary street course for the third time in his career as time expired on Saturday's qualifying session.
+DETROIT (AP) — Josef Newgarden became the seventh different pole winner through seven IndyCar qualifying sessions this season when he put Team Penske at the front for Sunday’s final Detroit Grand Prix on Belle Isle.

-Newgarden also started from the pole at Belle Isle a year ago and led 67 of the 70 laps in a dominating run that appeared to be headed toward Newgarden's first win of the season.
+Newgarden won the pole on the temporary street course for the third time in his career as time expired on Saturday’s qualifying session.
+The American started from the pole at Belle Isle a year ago and led 67 of the 70 laps in a dominating run that appeared to be headed toward Newgarden’s first win of the season.

 Instead, a late caution caused a final restart and Pato O’Ward drove through the field over the final seven laps to snatch his first victory of the season; Newgarden finished second.